Federal Government Background Investigations

 Not long after the incident involving Rob Porter, the clearance level of President Trump’s son-in-law and senior advisor, Jared Kushner, was downgraded due to an incomplete background check.
 Dozens of other White House aides whose background checks had yet to be completed found themselves in similar circumstances.
 Though this reduction of clearance may temporarily inhibit Kushner’s ability to do his job, some feel this crackdown on government employees with incomplete background checks is long overdue.
 The fact of the matter is you truly never know if an employee is fit to serve until you have done your due diligence via a thorough background investigation.

-Alliance Worldwide Investigative Group is well versed in background investigations for a variety of industries and can help you to mitigate risk when it comes to your new hires or current staff.
+Alliance Risk Group is well versed in background investigations for a variety of industries and can help you to mitigate risk when it comes to your new hires or current staff.
 Contact us today!

 To read more about background checks and how they can help mitigate risk in your industry, click here.